erich666/Mineways/scripting/_README.txt

 sketchfab.mwscript - How to upload to Sketchfab in a script

 startup.mwscript - A sample startup script for Mineways, called by mineways.bat in the directory above.
 Edit to your own preferences.

-tiled_output.mwscript - A sample tiled output script, for exporting four rendering models next to each other on the map